Skip to main content

 The Loose option is only displayed when the Location is configured with Tender Bags as Optional.
 The Loose tab allows Banking Tenders that are not associated with a physical bag to be recorded.

-In the Existing bag tab, the user can select the any pre-existing Banking Bags to be banked.
+In the Existing Bag tab, the user can select any pre-existing Banking Bags to be banked.

 POS

-The user can search for the existing bags by using the Bag ID.
+The user can search for existing bags by using the Bag ID.

 Once the Bag ID has been entered, the user can add the bag using the Add button so that it is included in the Spot Check.